 - The rotation of the trunk is very important in a looping shot.

-- Keep your elbow high than your wrist during the rotation.
+- Keep your elbow higher than your wrist during the rotation.

 - Your wrist has a very important role in a looping shot.